 Naturally, many people find the concept of the Midnight Sun incomprehensible and can hardly contain their questions about it.

 Amusingly, the most common one is: “How do you sleep?”

 My answer to that is, simply, many people around the world can sleep with the lights on, or during the day for a little siesta.

 And it’s great for sightseeing too!
-No more worrying about time restraints, needing to get somewhere or get home or get to bed "before it gets dark."
-With endless days come endless possibilities.
+No more worrying about time restraints, needing to get somewhere or get home or get to bed "before it gets dark".

 This is not a problem during summertime.
-Although it may sometimes be windy, rainy or foggy, there will not be any snowstorms (except maybe on top of glaciers!) hindering your travel plans around the country.
+Although it may sometimes be windy, rainy or foggy, it’s highly unlikely that there will be any snowstorms hindering your travel plans around the country.

-There is also a plethora of exciting tours available during this more agreeable part of the year, such as whale watching, glacier hiking, dog sledding, snorkelling, snowmobiling, horseback riding, helicopter sightseeing, river rafting, ATV biking, caving or even paragliding!
+There is also a plethora of exciting tours available during this more agreeable part of the year, such as:

 And with the long days, you can fit in more hours of sightseeing, driving around and doing activities to max out your holiday time in Iceland.

 The further north or south you go on the planet, the more effect there is by the summer and winter solstices.

 Iceland’s longest day of the year (the summer solstice) is around the 21st of June.